Genital wart in Adult

 Transmission of HPV infection can occur through either direct contact, autoinoculation, or fomite transfer.
 The average incubation period for warts ranges from 2-3 months but can extend to 1 year.
 Most lesions are symptomless; however, associated symptoms can include itching, bleeding, and dyspareunia.

 The highest risk population for HPV infection is sexually active women younger than 26 years.
-However, HPV infection can affect both genders and a wide span of ages from infants to the elderly.
+However, HPV infection can affect patients of any sex and a wide span of ages from infants to the elderly.

 During pregnancy, condyloma acuminata can demonstrate rapid growth.
 The presence of condyloma acuminata has been associated with higher cesarean delivery rates.
 There is a small risk of transmission to the infant, with studies estimating the risk of maternal-child transmission with development of disease in the child to be 1 in 1500.

 In immunosuppressed patients, warts proliferate due to suppressed cellular immunity and carry a risk of carcinogenesis.
 An increased prevalence of anogenital warts is noted in this population.
 Recurrences are common and response to treatment is impaired.

 240542006 – Condyloma acuminatum

 - Pearly penile papules – Appear in parallel rows on the corona glandis or frenulum of the penis.

 - Lichen planus